Guide

 • Contractor inspection (often free): great for a fast read on whether there’s a problem.
 Built-in caveat: they sell repairs.

-• Independent engineer’s report ($350–$800): the engineer works for you.
-Unbiased, authoritative, and in Texas often required for the repair design anyway.
+• Independent engineer’s evaluation ($400–$850): the engineer works for you.
+Unbiased, authoritative, and in Texas often required for the repair design and permit anyway.
 Best for major decisions and home purchases.
+If the engineer’s verdict and a contractor’s pitch disagree, believe the one without a sales quota.

 When to get one